j9recurses/calculatorApp/README.md

 or operator.
 For click events, I used ng-click to fire off the corresponding function.
 For keyboard input,
 I created a directive that listened for key events.
-When a given key was pressed, the directive broadcast the event down to the controller function, and in my controller, I had a '$scope.$on('keydown keypress',...' function that watched for keydown events and when certain keys where pressed, it applied the appropriate
+When a given key was pressed, the directive broadcasts the event down to the controller function, and in my controller, I had a ```$scope.$on('keydown keypress',...')``` function that watches for keydown events.
+When certain keys where pressed, the controller fires off the appropriate function.

 ##Angular Implementation

-I tried to follow these MVC architecture patterns when design and building this app:
+I tried to follow these MVC architecture patterns when designing and building this app:

 ######Controllers: